FlorianWilhelm/wald-stack-demo/README.md

 </div>

 Airbyte has a lot more to offer since it has hundreds of sources and destinations for syncing.
 For our demonstration, however, that is all we need.
+It should also be noted that uploading a simple csv file into Snowflake could also have been done using [dbt's seed] command.

 ### **L**ightdash